nhscc/problem-statements/2019/bdpa-elections-part-2.md

 Before this change, voters could change their vote at any point up until the election they voted in closed.
-Now, voters will have only five minutes or until the election closes (whichever is sooner) to change their vote.
+Now, voters will have only five minutes or until the election closes (whichever is sooner) to change their vote after submitting it.
 After five minutes, their vote will become immutable.